Heartbreak Hotel (film): Reception

 The film received mixed-to-negative reviews.
 It currently holds a 38% rating on Rotten Tomatoes based on 13 reviews.

 Janet Maslin of The New York Times stated that "Mr. Columbus, who previously directed Adventures in Baby-Sitting and whose writing credits include Gremlins and The Goonies, sets up this idea well but has no idea where to stop.
 He pushes the film's slender premise much too far, trying to work miraculous feats of self-improvement upon Johnny, his mother, Marie, and even Elvis himself."

 The Washington Posts Rita Kempley wrote, "With such fruity writing, what do overacting and miscasting (Jay Leno would have been perfect) matter?
 Playing Elvis is like playing a Kennedy, nearly impossible.
 And Keith, as we know, had mighty big pants to fill.
 Face it.
 The King has left the building, gone to that Caesars Palace in the sky.
 Columbus, say goodbye."

 A one-star review came from Roger Ebert who wrote, "Here it is, the goofiest movie of the year, a movie so bad in so many different and endearing ways that I’m damned if I don’t feel genuine affection for it.
 We all know it’s bad manners to talk during a movie, but every once in a while a film comes along that positively requires the audience to shout helpful suggestions and lewd one-liners at the screen.
 'Heartbreak Hotel' is such a movie.
 All it needs to be perfect is a parallel soundtrack."
+Ebert's onscreen review partner Gene Siskel also agreed and the pair included the film in their Worst of 1988 show.

 It was also a box office failure, opening with a disappointing $2,063,546 from 1,338 screens, finishing in second place behind Gorillas in the Mist, despite opening on more than double the number of screens.
 It went on to gross $5.5 million in the United States and Canada.